Water is an interdisciplinary topic that has links with all aspects of climate change, biodiversity and pollution.

 It will furthermore integrate its agenda into the other existing water processes and initiatives, such as the World Water Forum, the Dushanbe Conference, or the World Water Week.

-This agenda must be resolutely focused on solutions, whether they involve strengthening:
+This agenda must be resolutely focused on solutions, to change our approach to water management by integrating water in all policies, whether they involve strengthening:

-• technical solutions (nature-based solutions, innovative science, technologies…);
+• technical solutions for access to water (nature-based solutions, innovative science, technologies…);

 • water footprint methodologies;

-• opportunities to bridge the global financing gap in the water sector.
+• opportunities to bridge the global financing gap in the water and sanitation sectors.

 The One Water Summit’s ambition is to scale-up projects by stimulating partnerships between States, international organizations, local authorities, development and private banks, businesses, philanthropies, scientific experts, NGOs and civil society, in line with previous One Planet Summits.